jtclemm/lammps/doc/src/bond_bpm_spring.rst

-where :math:`\alpha_v` is a user specified coefficient and :math:`V_i` and :math:`V_{0,i}` are estimates of the current and local volume (or area in 2D) of atom :math:`i`.
-These volumes are calculated as the sum of current or initial bond lengths cubed (or squared in 2D).
+where :math:`\alpha_v` is a user specified coefficient and :math:`V_i` and :math:`V_{0,i}` are estimates of the current and local volume of atom :math:`i`.
+These volumes are calculated as the sum of current or initial bond lengths cubed.
+In 2D, this expression is modified to use areas with cubes and cube roots being replaced by squares and square roots.
-This assumes bonds are evenly distributed on a spherical surface and neglects constant prefactors which are irrelevant since only the ratio of volumes matters.
-If a bond is broken (or created), :math:`V_{0,i}` is updated by subtracting (or adding) that bonds contribution.
+This approximation assumes bonds are evenly distributed on a spherical surface and neglects constant prefactors which are irrelevant since only the ratio of volumes matters.
+This term may be used to adjust the Poisson's ratio.

+If a bond is broken (or created),
+:math:`V_{0,i}` is updated by subtracting (or adding) that bonds contribution.